DalbergDataInsights/react-components/README.md

 - total - the SVG element representing the total
 - progress - the SVG element representing the progress
 - value - the element containing the value
+- counter - a counter value to aid in animations (from react-countup)

 ### ProgressCircle Example